ssahillppatell/langware-assignment/README.md

 *   `baseUrl`: (Optional) A base URL for the site.
 *   `startStep`: The key of the first step to execute.
 *   `headless`: (Optional) Boolean to suggest default headless mode (true/false).
 Overridden by `--no-headless` flag and constructor options.
+*   `dateFormat`: The date format required by the website, using dayjs format specifiers (e.g., "dddd, MMMM D" for "Saturday, April 26").
+*   `timeFormat`: The time format required by the website, using dayjs format specifiers (e.g., "hh:mm A" for "08:00 PM").
 *   `steps`: An object where keys are step names and values are step definitions.

 Each **step definition** can include: